-Finally, the return cranks should be drilled and pinned to ensure that they do not move in service.
-To do this, place the chassis on the work top and rotate the wheels to position the outside crank towards the top of its movement, with one of its sides sitting horizontal.
+When you are satisfied that the timing is correct and the chassis runs smoothly in both directions, the return cranks should be drilled and pinned to ensure that they do not move in service.

+Place the chassis on the worktop and rotate the wheels to position the outside crank towards the top of its movement, with one of its sides sitting horizontal.

 Place a 3/4" thick block of wood underneath the return crank to support it.
 Using a sharp 1.6mm drill, drill a hole vertically downwards through the centre of the return crank, through the crank pin and out of the bottom.
 Push a roll pin through this hole to lock this side in place then repeat for the other side.

-Make sure that the return cranks do not move during this operation.
+Ensure that the return cranks do not move during this operation.

-Note, if you do not have a superheater fitted and

-are therefore unable to test the running of your chassis at this stage, do not pin the return cranks in place.
+Note, If you do not have your superheater fitted and are therefore unable to test the running of your chassis at this stage, do not pin the return cranks in place.
 Wait until you are able to carry out a test run.

-Reversing Lever

-A set of parts are included to construct a reversing lever for manual operation that can be mounted on the footplate.
-Refer to the diagram below which shows how the reversing lever is assembled.
-Check that the Reversing Lever Arm is orientated as shown in the diagram below.
-Then attach the push rod connector to the Reversing Lever Arm with the Starlock Washer as shown.
+Reversing Lever A set of parts are included t o construct reversing lever for manual operation that can he mounted on the footplate.
+Refer to drawing the showing how the reversing lever is assembled.
+Check that the Reversing Lever Arm is orientated as shown in the diagram on the first right and push attach the rod connector to the Reversing Arm with Lever Starlock the Washer a s shown.

 Place the spring over the Long Crank Pin and push the threaded end of the Long Crank Pin through the hole in the bottom of the Reversing Lever Arm and screw into the threaded hole in the Reversing Lever Base.

-Fit a M2 screw and nut to the top central hole in the Reversing Lever Arm and gear.
-Now fit a M2 screw and nut to either side of the lever.
+Fit a M2 screw and nut to the top central hole in the Reversing Lever Base which will allow the Lever to stay at mid gear.
+Now fit an M2 screw and nut to either side of the lever.
 This will allow you to move the valve gear between Forward, Reverse and Mid-Gear.

 The exact position of these screws can be determined by running the chassis or loco on blocks and moving the lever as it is running until the optimum position is found.

 The assembly should be securely fixed to the chassis or footplate using the M3 brass screws so that the valve-gear is held firmly in gear.

-The reversing lever should be fitted so that the reversing lever arm and the push rod connector are facing towards the inside of the cab - they will foul on the cab side if fitted the other way around.
+The reversing lever should be fitted so that the lever arm and the push rod connector are facing towards the inside of the cab - they will foul on the cab side if fitted the other way around.

 If a ROUNDHOUSE body kit is to be used, mounting holes are provided on the cab footplate so, to test run the chassis at this stage, simply clamp the end of the reversing rod to the chassis as previously described.